LeeYiXuan21/ID_ASG1/README.md

 -

 ## Credits for Content, Media
--The text for section Y was copied from the Wikipedia article Z -The photos used in this site were obtained from ...
+-The text for background was copied from the Wikipedia article and the link is https://en.wikipedia.org/wiki/Maroon_5.
+-The photos used in this site were obtained from ...
+-Information about adam was copied form https://abtc.ng/maroon-5-biography-net-worth-songs-and-real-name/ -Photo was used from https://metalheadzone.com/adam-levine-reveals-writing-process-details-of-maroon-5s-new-song-nobodys-love/

 ## Acknowledgements
 -I received inspiration for this project from their songs as i been listening to some of their songs, for example, memories, sugar and payphone.....